 1. Gutter spacers: Painted galvanized steel, 1-inch wide by 1/8-inch thick; seal and secure to gutter as shown on drawings.
 Paint color to match gutter.

-G. Through-fascia, through-wall and overflow scuppers:
+G. Through-fascia, through-wall, and overflow scuppers:

 1. Scupper liners: Stainless steel, 22-gauge.
 Fabricate scupper flashings in accordance with the “SMACNA Architectural Sheet Metal Manual, 7th Edition”, Figures 1-26, 1-28, 1-29 and 1-30.
 Provide a 4-inch flange with a 1/2-inch hug at the inner edge of the scupper